PolyhedraZK/PolyhedraDocs/docs/expander/prover_internals/virgo++.md

 ## Complexity Analysis

-The proving time is linear to the circuit size for the original GKR protocol.
-In our modified protocol, the proving time is still linear.
-To see this, we need to analyze the two phases we use.
+The proving time is linear to the circuit size in the original GKR protocol, and it's still linear in the modified protocol.
+To see this, we need to analyze the two phases separately.

 * **Scattering**.
 In the scattering phase, the prover will additionally prepare the values of